 Migrating from pyglet 1.5¶

-pyglet 2.0 migrates the internals to OpenGL 3.3+, wheras previous releases used legacy OpenGL 2.0 contexts.
-While much has changed internally, the general API remains the same.
+pyglet 2.0 includes a number of breaking changes, so some effort may be needed to upgrade your application or game.
+Primarily, pyglet 2.0 is now built around modern OpenGL (3.3+), wheras previous releases used legacy OpenGL 2.0 contexts.
+While much has changed internally, the user facing APIs remain mostly the same.
 This means that if your program does not use much OpenGL directly, migrating to pyglet 2.0 will be fairly easy.
 If your program does make heavy use of OpenGL, then all of the caveats that go with modernizing an OpenGL program will apply.

-In addition to changes, pyglet 2.0 also includes quite a few nice improvments.
+In addition to changes, pyglet 2.0 also includes quite a few nice improvements.

 For games, user input has been improved with a new Controller API.
 This is a

-modern alternative to the Joystick API, specifically for game controllers.
+modern compliment to the Joystick API, specifically for game controllers.

 Internally, a lot of work has been done to improve the platform abstractions.